-Sub Section Question Answer Action Plan Status 01 - Portable Equipment Are there sufficient quantities of portable fire-fighting equipment provided, correctly sited and adequately maintained?
-Due to the type of premise the provision of portable fire-fighting equipment is not required.
+Sub Section Question Question Answer Status 01 - Portable Equipment Are there sufficient quantities of portable fire- fighting equipment provided, correctly sited and adequately maintained?
+Due to the type of premise the provision of portable fire- fighting equipment is not required.
 N/A 02 - Fixed Fire- Fighting Installations Are the fixed fire-fighting installations correctly installed, adequately maintained and appropriate for the risk?
-There is no requirement for a fixed fire-fighting installation at this premises.
-N/A
+There is a suitable fixed fire-fighting installation present that has been installed and maintained in accordance with the appropriate standard.
+Compliant